tldr-it-stepankutaj/openvpn-mng/README.md

 # OpenVPN Manager

-A web-based management system for OpenVPN users, groups, and access control.
+A web-based management system for OpenVPN users, groups, networks, and access control.
 Built with Go, Gin framework, and GORM ORM.

 ## Features

 - **User Management**: Create, update, delete users with role-based access control
 - **Group Management**: Organize users into groups (IT, HR, Finance, etc.)
+- **Network Management**: Define network segments (IP/CIDR) and assign them to groups
 - **Role-Based Access Control (RBAC)**:
   - `USER` - Can only view and edit their own profile
-  - `MANAGER` - Can manage users assigned to them
+  - `MANAGER` - Can create and manage users assigned to them
-  - `ADMIN` - Full access to all resources
+  - `ADMIN` - Full access to all resources including networks
 - **Manager Hierarchy**: Users can be assigned to a manager for hierarchical access control
 - **Audit Logging**: Track all operations (create, read, update, delete, login, logout)
 - **REST API**: Full-featured API with Swagger documentation